UTD-JLA/botsu-docs/reference/exports.md

 This means they can be sorted by user and export date.

 ## Example Usage
-Here is a simple example of how to consume an export file in Python:
+Here are some examples of how to use the export files.
+These examples will show you how to print the name of each activity in the export file, but you can modify them to do whatever you want.

+### Python
 ```python
 import gzip
 import json